Melania Trump To Make Public Appearance On Wednesday After More Than Three Weeks Away From Press Cameras

-It looks as if the ongoing count regarding how many days First Lady Melania Trump has been away from the public eye is about to be reset.
+It looks as if the ongoing count regarding how many days first lady Melania Trump has been away from the public eye is about to be reset.
 After being away from press cameras and public events for more than three weeks now, Melania’s communications director says that Trump will be attending an event taking place on Wednesday.

 CNN details that according to Melania Trump’s communications director Stephanie Grisham, the first lady will be joining her husband President Donald Trump for a Washington event on Wednesday, June 6.
-The two will visit the Washington Federal Emergency Management Agency Headquarters to discuss issues of preparedness for the hurricane season that started at the beginning of this month.
+The two will visit the Washington Federal Emergency Management Agency headquarters to discuss issues of preparedness for the hurricane season that started at the beginning of this month.

 Attending this FEMA meeting seems somewhat out of the norm for Melania, although she did join the president for trips to Puerto Rico, Texas, and Florida in 2017 when those areas were hit with intense hurricanes.
 In addition, she also spoke out last fall while encouraging people to donate and volunteer in efforts to support the impacted communities.